Home » Drug Defense Attorney in Columbus, OH » Columbus Marijuana Cultivation Lawyer

 Drug convictions also may prevent you from getting approved for an immigration visa, green card, or citizenship, and can result in deportation if your legal immigration status changes because of the conviction, or you’re in the country without a visa or green card and get arrested.

-Cultivation of Marijuana Defenses
+Defenses for Cultivation of Marijuana Charges

 If you’ve been charged with growing cannabis, an experienced Columbus defense attorney who reviews the facts of your case may spot any number of possible defenses available to you.
 It could be that the prosecutor just doesn’t have enough convincing evidence to prove beyond a reasonable doubt that you were illegally cultivating pot plants.
 It could be that there are problems with the way the evidence was collected, or with how police went about investigating or arresting you.